David Wynn Miller: Associates and legacy

 One of Miller's associates, Leighton Ward, who worked as "clerk" of the "Federal Postal court", set up his own venture, "The Advocacy for consumer rights", in Arizona.
 Ward purported to help his clients change the terms of their mortgages and get refunds through the use of Miller's language.
 He also engaged in paper terrorism against a family, using "judgements" issued by Miller's "Federal Postal court".
 Ward was arrested in May 2017 and charged with various offenses, including fraudulent schemes and artifices and creating false documents.
 During his trial, he persisted in using Miller's language in his documents and oral arguments, despite being repeatedly ordered by the court to communicate in a comprehensible fashion.
 The court eventually revoked his self-representation.
 In August 2018, he was sentenced to 23 1/2 years in prison.

 In August 2017, after Miller suffered a heart attack, one of his longtime collaborators, Russell Jay Gould, published a video in which he purported to "court martial" Miller and to remove his authority as a "judge".
 The website of Miller's "Federal Postal court" later went offline.
 Gould has since continued using the "Quantum Grammar" created by Miller, taking part in judicial proceedings and claiming to be the "postmaster-general of the world" or the "sovereign king" of the United States.
+In 2023, the Anti-Defamation League described Gould as the most popular quantum grammar advocate among sovereign citizen theorists.